Portable Soccer Goals

 Coaches who like to focus other aspects of the game other than shooting.
 Also encourages players to pass and move.

-However, if you work in schools then this is your goal.
+However, if you work in schools then this might be your goal.
 It’s lightweight frame is easy to carry and very simply to put together.

 Value for money:

-As you’ll see the PowerNet portable soccer goals are very similar in design.
-After going through each of the brands, their main products and comparing the two in another post, here’s a quick sentence breakdown of the difference.
+After going through each of the brands (Powernet vs Bownet), their main products and comparing the two in another post, here’s a quick sentence breakdown of the difference.